CLASSIFICATION NO. 396

 Under general supervision, to perform full range of road construction and maintenance activities, including equipment operation and unskilled, semi-skilled and skilled manual tasks; and to do other work as required.

-The Roads Division within the Department of Transportation and Development maintains the County's roads, bridges, culverts, and buildings and equipment related to road and ferry systems.
+The Transportation Maintenance Division within the Department of Transportation and Development maintains the County's roads, bridges, culverts, and buildings and equipment related to road and ferry systems.

 The Road Maintenance Worker (SBP) is responsible for the safe and efficient operation of a variety of road construction, maintenance and repair equipment, including heavy and complex machinery.
 Leadership skills include coordinating and monitoring road maintenance and repair activities and personnel on specific assignments.
 Lower level manual tasks include flagging, pothole patching and working on the brushing crew.